Congratulations to the winner of the Joint Commissioning Prize from the Cambridge Chamber Singers and the Boston New Music Initiative, Andrew Davis

 - If the text is not public domain, include written permission to use it;

-- You must submit electronically, to the e-mail below, with a PDF attachment.
+- You must submit electronically via email to email@example.com with your piece as a PDF attachment.
 Sibelius, Finale and other formats will not be accepted.
 Attachments larger than 5MB are blocked, so use a Dropbox, such as SendStuffNow, for larger audio files.

 The prize for the winning composition is $700.
 The piece will also be performed by the Cambridge Chamber Singers at their two concerts in the Boston area.
 CCS encourages the composer’s attendance.